 The Summer in the Lab program aims to provide a unique experience that allows participants to develop both their scientific and transversal skills.
-With two dynamic workshops in leadership and scientific communication, participants will learn and practice key competences such as self-awareness, communication, creativity, and leadership to improve personal and professional efficiency and effectiveness.
+With two dynamic workshops in leadership and communication, participants will learn and practice key competences such as self-awareness, public speaking, creativity, and leadership to improve personal and professional efficiency and effectiveness.

-Designed specifically for EPFL students, these first-rate classes will be taught by experts in their field.
+Designed specifically for EPFL students, these first-rate workshops will be taught by experts in their field.

-Leadership is not only about leading people; it is about developing yourself as well as better interact with others and help them thrive.
+Leadership is not only about leading people.
+It is about developing yourself as well as better interacting with others and helping them thrive.

 Through this two-day leadership lab, you will start by building your self-awareness through activities, reflection and academic material on personality, values and emotional intelligence.
 You will examine your personal attributes against key leadership competencies.